List of people banned from entering Ukraine: Ratification of the List

 On August 7, 2015, the SBU provided the Ministry of Culture of Ukraine with a list of 14 people whose actions, according to the SBU, pose a threat to the national security of Ukraine.
 On August 8 of the same year, the Ministry of Culture of Ukraine published this list.
 Most of the people on this list have already been declared persona non grata in Ukraine.
 The following day, based on the list received, the Ministry created the formal list.

 Selected individuals

 The list has a confirmed 200 individuals as of 2023.

 Individuals previously banned or refused entry

-These individuals have at some point been banned from entering the Ukraine; these individuals are either deceased or have eventually been allowed entry.
+These individuals have at some point been banned from entering Ukraine; these individuals are either deceased or have eventually been allowed entry.